 When choosing a keyword, it’s also crucial to identify the goal you’re trying to achieve.

-Informational or DIY keywords (e.g. “How to make your own bath salts at home”) may be good for branding purposes, but not if you’re aiming to get the attention of buyers.
+Informational keywords (e.g. “How to make your own bath salts at home”) may be good for branding purposes and top of the funnel marketing, but not if you’re aiming to get the attention of buyers.

-In contrast, commercial keywords like “best [product] reviews” or “how to choose the best [product]” target people who are likely just one swipe away from making an online purchase.
+In contrast, commercial keywords like “best [product] reviews” or “how to choose the best [product]” target people who are likely just one click away from making an online purchase.

-Tip: Your own keyword profile can also be a goldmine of ideas.
-I use Monitor Backlinks to keep track of my keywords as well as my backlinks (sign up for a free trial to check it out for yourself), and the data you’re given here is a great place to start your keyword research.
+Your own keyword profile can also be a goldmine of ideas.
+I use SEOptimer to track my keywords as well as my backlinks, and the data you’re given here is a great place to start your keyword research.

-Go to your Monitor Backlinks dashboard and click “Rank Tracker” from the menu.
+Go to your SEOptimer dashboard and click “Keyword Tracking” from the menu.
 It will display a list of keywords—including some you probably have no idea you’re ranking for.

-On the right side of the keywords, you’ll find information about “Position,” “Volume” and “Competition.”
+On the right side of the keywords, you’ll find information about “Position,” “Estimated Traffic” and “Total Search Volume.”

 Aim for a keyword that you can write an epic post around.
 Ideally, the keyword should also have a large search volume and is something your site is currently not ranking for anywhere in the Top 10.